lmw-gh-personal/CObs/README.md

 and could use being split out some more, and scenarios would be cleaner if refactored to be stateless).

-While the author is generally an advocate of class structures informed and refined by TDD/BDD in the right context, CObs has not currently been brought under unit test.
-Partly this is due to the manner in which development history interacted with project resource constraints.
-Given that the program is relatively small, and has simple internal contracts between classes and few external dependencies, the potential value of unit testing in also providing meaningful regression tests is fairly limited.
+While the author is a strong advocate of class design informed and refined by TDD in suitable context, CObs has not currently been brought under automated test.
+This is largely due to the manner in which development history interacted with project resource constraints.
+It's also of note that in this context, simple unit tests would protect against breaking changes in terms of consistency, but wouldn't surface behaviour in terms of mathematical correctness without extensive, painstakingly constructed mocks to serve as reference data sets against which pipeline outputs could be compared.

-In terms of regression testing for consistency, unit tests would do little more than verify that the program indeed reads a correctly formatted CSV file and outputs two CSV files in the right format, and that various internal public methods do indeed read and return certain lists of expected row structures.

-Regression testing for mathematical model correctness would be a huge undertaking involving the careful and painstaking independent preparation of comprehensive test data source and result sets, almost tantamount to developing and running a fully independent reference implementation.
-Such an effort would be appropriate were CObs being integrated into a fully fledged SEIR modelling lab product of some kind, or being used in some industrial setting with high-reliability requirements, but is clearly outside the current scope of the project.

-CObs has received large quantities of smoke testing for consistency and smell testing for correctness.
-While unit testing would still potentially be useful to provide a basic test-harness and inform any future design, there are no plans to bring CObs under unit test at this time.
+CObs has received thorough smoke testing for consistency and smell testing for correctness.

-Do not adapt CObs for the real-time monitoring of potential runaway conditions in nuclear reactors, (c.f. the limitation of liability and disclaimer of warranty clauses in the [software license](#license) below).

 ### License